Mens Basketball Coach Profiles

 Assistant Coach/JV Head Coach

-David Oldebekking will begin his 3rd year as an Assistant Coach at GBC and will again serve as the Head Coach of the JV squad.
+David Oldebekking will begin his 4th year as an Assistant Coach at GBC and will again serve as the Head Coach of the JV squad.
 David is a graduate of Hamilton High School and Western Michigan University.
 He is currently working on his masters degree at WMU.
-David is employed by Creative Technologies Academy in Cedar Springs, MI as a middle school teacher.
+David is employed by Creative Technologies Academy in Cedar Springs, MI as the Director of Student Services.
 David coached the Chargers of CTA for two seasons.

 Head Coach Gary Bailey had this to say, “Dave has been a friend of the coaching staff here for a number of years.
 He has a great knowledge of the game and we wanted to make sure we hired someone that could fit in to what we do.
 Dave did an outstanding job with our first year jv program last year and helping with the varsity this past season.
 It is amazing to see the improvement of the new players under Coach O’s guidance.
 He has good instincts as a coach.
 We are really happy to have him at Grace and we look forward to getting him involved more with the varsity again this season.”